Which Of The Following Activities Constitutes Engagement In Research

 • Q: Is simply reading academic papers considered research engagement?

 • A: While reading is essential for understanding the field and informing one's own research, it is generally considered part of the preparatory phase rather than active engagement in generating new knowledge.
-However, critically analyzing and synthesizing literature is a core research activity.
+That said, critically analyzing and synthesizing literature is a core research activity.

 • Q: Can undergraduate students engage in meaningful research?